-The great majority of primates that ZPP rescues are victims of the growing bushmeat trade in Zambia.
+The great majority of primates that ZPP rescues are victims of the growing bushmeat and exotic pet trades in Zambia.
 The mothers are slaughtered for their meat, and their babies sold into the illegal pet trade.
 As the babies grow and develop sharp canine teeth, they are held captive using short, tight ropes tied around their waists and tormented and harassed by people and village dogs.
-Others are found injured in poachers’ wire snares or stoned when they come into conflict with local communities.